Thats-Neat/Monkey-Theorem/README.md

 - [x] Find Given String
 - [ ] Find Sentence with Spaces
 - [ ] Find Words in Common List
+- [ ] Have threading to speed up amount of letters per second

 <p align="right">(<a href="#top">back to top</a>)</p>